couchbase/couchbase-jvm-clients/CODE_OF_CONDUCT.md

 # Code of Conduct

-Please refer to the [Couchbase Code of Conduct](https://www.couchbase.com/community-guidelines) which applies to community members as well as employees.
+Please refer to the [Couchbase Community Guidelines](https://www.couchbase.com/community-guidelines).